Casepin

 Illustrative

 Azerbaijani authorities alleged the bombing was carried out by two ethnic Armenian men, identified as Armen Mikhailovich Avanesyan and Mikhail Mikhailovich Tatevosov (also rendered Tatevosyan).
-Azerbaijan attributed the attack to operatives of an organization called Vrezh, though Wikipedia notes the group's existence is possibly unconfirmed.
+Azerbaijan attributed the attack to operatives of an organization called Vrezh, though the group's existence is possibly unconfirmed.
 The same source states that this organization's first attributed action was the bombing of a Tbilisi-Baku bus on 16 September 1989, which killed 5 civilians and injured 27.

-According to the Wikipedia account, Azerbaijani security forces claimed to have arrested Avanesyan and Tatevosov before they could carry out a subsequent planned attack on the same Aghdam–Tbilisi route, which had allegedly been scheduled for 17 June 1991.
+Azerbaijani security forces claimed to have arrested Avanesyan and Tatevosov before they could carry out a subsequent planned attack on the same Aghdam–Tbilisi route, which had allegedly been scheduled for 17 June 1991.
 The Supreme Court of Azerbaijan tried the two men, and in May 1992 found them guilty, sentencing Avanesyan to death and Tatevosov to 15 years of imprisonment.
 Tatevosov was later exchanged for an Azerbaijani hostage in the Tartar District of Azerbaijan, reportedly also in May 1992.

 Key facts